ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The third example shows how logical operators can be added.
 The `$gt` operation means `greater than` (there's also `gte` for greater than or equal to, and lt/lte for the equivalent less than comparators).
 The $or operator is an OR operation, so a matching document must have a date greater than the one in the query either an author of J Smith OR title of Murder.

-Note: If you need to access objects within documents, you can use standard `dot notation` e.g address.zipcode to access a zipcode string inside an address object.
+Note: If you need to access objects within documents, you can use standard `dot notation` e.g address.zipcode to access a zip code string inside an address object.

 We can also add: